Allume Systems: Products

 As Aladdin Systems, they originally developed exclusively for Macintosh, focusing on data compression and management utilities, such as the StuffIt family of compression utilities and the StuffIt InstallerMaker delivery suite, the ShrinkWrap disk image utility, and its Spring Cleaning system optimization utility.

 As Aladdin Systems, the company purchased the ShrinkWrap disk image utility from Macintosh shareware developer Chad Magendanz in 1996.

 As early as 1995, Allume began to release some elements of StuffIt to Windows while not releasing the full StuffIt for Windows until 2000.
 StuffIt was later ported to both Linux and Solaris in 2001.
 Under Smith Micro, both Unix products have since been discontinued.
 By this time, Allume began to publish or distribute a full line of graphics, imaging, internet security, and utility software.

-In response to the success of the popular marine aquarium fishtank simulator, they have also released their own line of fish sims known as Aquazone, which is not affiliated with the discontinued fish tank computer simulation from 9003.inc by the same name.
+In response to the success of the popular marine aquarium fishtank simulator, they have also released their own line of fish sims known as Aquazone.

-Smith Micro's latest versions of StuffIt are StuffIt Deluxe 2010 for Windows and StuffIt Deluxe 16 for Mac.